Simple-Robotics/proxsuite/README.md

 ```
 If you have compiled ProxSuite with the vectorization support, you might also use the CMake target `proxsuite::proxsuite-vectorized` to also link against SIMDE.
 Don't forget to use `-march=native` for getting the best performance.

-## ProxSuite main features

-**Proxsuite** is fast:

-   - C++ template library,
-   - cache friendly.

-**Proxsuite** is versatile, offering through a unified API advanced algorithms specialized for efficiently exploiting problem structures:

-   - dense, sparse and matrix free matrix factorization backends,
-   - advanced warm-starting options (e.g., equality-constrained initial guess, warm-start or cold-start options from previous results).

-**Proxsuite** is flexible:

-   - header only,
-   - C++ 14/17/20 compliant,
-   - Python and Julia bindings for easy code prototyping without sacrificing performances.

-**Proxsuite** is extensible.
-**Proxsuite** is reliable and extensively tested, showing the best performances on the hardest problems of the literature.
-**Proxsuite** is supported and tested on Windows, Mac OS X, Unix and Linux.

 ## **ProxQP**